aryasa-dev/fe-home-test-arya/README.md

-This is Home Test Frontend Web Developer by Arya
-Built using **Next.js 14.2.30 with the App Router**, organized using **Route Groups** to separate public, admin, and authentication areas
+This is Home Test Frontend Web Developer by Arya, built using **Next.js 14.2.30 with the App Router**, organized using **Route Groups** to separate public, admin, and authentication areas

 ## Tech Stack